Carla J. Mulford

 Professional Bio

-My research and teaching areas cross several fields: early modern studies; American (including African American and Native) studies before 1900; and contemporary Native studies.
-Across my career, I have published eleven books and well over sixty articles and chapters in books on a variety of subjects.
-I'm very grateful to have been named the 2018 Honored Scholar in Early American Literature by the MLA Forum in American Literature to 1800.
+My research and teaching areas cross several fields: early modern studies with a particular emphasis on British and European empires and their relationship to North America; American (including African American and Native) studies before 1900; and contemporary Native studies.
+Across my career, I have published eleven books (including anthologies, scholarly editions, edited collections, and a monograph) and well over sixty articles and chapters in books on a variety of subjects.
+I'm very grateful to have been named the 2018 Honored Scholar in Early American Literature by the MLA Forum in American Literature to 1800, a lifetime achievement award for research and professional accomplishments.
 My scholarship and my teaching enhance each other, as evidenced by my having been honored with two teaching awards, the Malvin and Lea P. Bank Outstanding Teaching Award, 2016, and the College of the Liberal Arts Teaching Award, 2005.

 Research Interests

 My scholarship on Franklin has benefited from fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Andrew W. Mellon Foundation, the American Philosophical Society, and the Library Company of Philadelphia.
-Most recently, I received an Alexander von Humboldt / Yale Macmillan Center History Network fellowship to assist my research toward a new book on Franklin and the Mediterranean.
+Most recently, I received an Alexander von Humboldt / Yale Macmillan Center History Network fellowship to assist my research toward the monograph on Franklin and the Mediterranean.

 Additional work on Franklin includes The Cambridge Companion to Benjamin Franklin (2009) and over twenty essays, chapters in books, and review essays on Franklin.

-I won the 2012 Bibliographical Society of America's William L. Mitchell Prize, for scholarship in early British periodicals.
+I was awarded the 2012 Bibliographical Society of America's William L. Mitchell Prize, for scholarship in early British periodicals.
 The prize was awarded for my essay, "Benjamin Franklin's Savage Eloquence: Hoaxes from the Press at Passy, 1782," published in Proceedings of the American Philosophical Society, 152, iv (Dec.
 2008), 490-520.

 Service to the Profession